 To ZOOM means to:

-Pan OUT Means to move:
+Pan OUT Means to move away from:

 Pan IN means to focus in in or magnify a smaller area making the smaller area look larger.